WISCONSIN ELECTIONS

 We have written a lot about election strategies, election anxiety, why we follow electoral politics, and how to make the most of it.
 We have offered to research and cover elections from a radical change and antifascist perspective so you don’t have to.

-This is a tool for keeping track of elections, collecting and sorting our articles about each of them, and providing an easy to use one-stop voters guide for the Milwaukee radical.
+This is a tool for keeping track of elections, collecting and sorting our articles about each of them, and providing an easy-to-use one-stop voters guide for the Milwaukee radical.
 We hope readers enjoy and put it to use!

 November 17, 2025:

-• Executive Board of the Democratic Party of Milwaukee County (MCDP).
-The first race we’re following is also the least covered by other media.
-MCDP Chair Chris Sinicki, a do-nothing centrist if there ever was one, has hand-picked a slate to replace her and Treasurer Dawn Martin.
-Fortunately, Deiadra Queary, Amy Donahue, and Deisy España have stepped up to run against these establishment figureheads.
-More candidates may emerge in the coming weeks.
-To vote in this one, you need to join the party, and attend the Party’s monthly meeting on Monday, November 17 in person.
+Summary: MCDP Chair Chris Sinicki, a do-nothing centrist if there ever was one, has hand-picked a slate to replace her and Treasurer Dawn Martin.
+Fortunately, Amy Donahue, and Deisy España stepped up to run against these establishment figureheads.
+The establishment slate won, after a lot of procedural shenanigans, but the challengers raised important issues and exposed county party shortcomings.

 Read more about internal Wisconsin Democratic Party politics here